hapax/hapax.github.io/assets/simple-physics.md

 case.

-There are other myths in play, for instance, that the only real toolset is calculus and its tributaries, and before then students must settle for the weakest possible caricatures of natural law and physical reasoning.
+There are other myths in play, for instance, that the only real toolset is calculus and its tributaries; before then, students must settle for the weakest possible caricatures of natural law and physical reasoning.
 This is nonsense, as I hope the examples above conclusively demonstrate.